 Modern facilities and equipment to decipher the past.

-The Achill Archaeological Field School (AAFS) is the oldest such institution in Ireland and was founded in 1991 by Dr. Theresa McDonald in order to establish a top quality field-training venue for students of archaeology and anthropology from around the world.
-Having brought hundreds of archaeology students to Achill Island over the past 27 years, the AAFS has now completed a major technological upgrade of its facilities in order to keep pace with recent developments in survey and excavation systems.
+The Achill Archaeological Field School (AAFS) is the oldest such institution in Ireland.
+It was founded in 1991 by Dr. Theresa McDonald in order to establish a top quality field-training venue for students of archaeology and anthropology from around the world.
+Having brought hundreds of archaeology students to Achill Island over the past 27 years, the AAFS has now completed a major technological upgrade of its facilities.
+As a result its equipment is fully compatible with recent developments in survey and excavation systems.

 The Archaeology Centre houses a Lecture Room, Library, Laboratory, Drawing and Computer Rooms, an Office and a small outside garden.
 The Computer Room houses a bank of networked computers with top of the range computer programmes such as AutoCAD and ArcGIS, Photoshop and Illustrator.
 Broadband connection is available and WiFi was installed in 2011.

-The Archaeological Field School’s infrastructure includes the following essential facilities:
+The Archaeological Field School’s infrastructure includes the following essential facilities at the centre:

 - Modern laboratory

 - Computer network

 - Library with wide range of Books and Journals

 Achill Archaeological Field School is the ideal institution to offer international students a comprehensive program dealing with Irish Prehistoric and Historic archaeology.